 A genius composer and piano virtuoso, Frédéric Chopin's music remain a symbol of romantic music forever.

-Chopin Health issues
+Chopin had serious Health issues

 From childhood, Frédéric Chopin was sickly and under medical care.